Divyanshu11010/Libeasy/README.md

 ## Features
 ### Notification
-   - There will be a notification box containing following things.
+   - There is a notification box containing following things.
-   - User will get notification for all the required information such accepted request, overdue reminder, successful return, admin messages.
+   - User gets notification for all the required information such accepted request, overdue reminder, successful return, admin messages.
-   - Admin will also get required notification such as issue requests and get the info about books which are in overdue period.
+   - Admin also get required notification such as issue requests and get the info about books which are in overdue period.
-   - And all the basic features has been implemented.
+   - And all the basic features has been implemented of a notification box